• Skip to primary navigation

 Air fryer instructions

-After you cut X’s into the shells, put them into the air fryer basket in a single layer.
+To air fry the chestnuts instead: Score the chestnuts with an X, soak them in water (optional), then put them into the air fryer basket in a single layer.

-My favorite way to use oven roasted chestnuts is eating them right out of the shell while they are still warm.
+My favorite way to enjoy oven roasted or air fried chestnuts is right out of the shell while they are still warm.

-They are also really nice with a vegan cheeseboard.
+They are also really nice on a vegan holiday charcuterie board.

 Oven-roasted chestnuts are a little easier to peel when they are still warm.
 So I recommend peeling all of the nuts before storing.